Updated on August 17, 2024 by Julie McCool

 Ellanor C. Lawrence Park, Chantilly

 Fairfax County’s Ellanor C Lawrence Park is an excellent option for family hiking with a little learning fun.
-There are easy, shady trails through the woods; a pond where kids can spy fish, turtles, and birds; and several interesting buildings from the time when the park was a dairy farm.
+There are easy, shady trails through the woods, a nice visitor center, and a pond where kids can spy fish, turtles, and birds.
+In addition, several interesting buildings share a time when the park was a dairy farm.
 Free.
 Best for nature and history fans from grade-schoolers to tweens.

 Frying Pan Farm Park, Herndon